prithwish-rgb/Developer-Folio/README.md

 ## Passionate Full Stack Developer crafting digital experiences with creativity and precision

-This is my personal portfolio showcasing my skills, projects, and professional journey as a Full Stack Developer.
+cThis is my personal portfolio showcasing my skills, projects, and professional journey as a Full Stack Developer.
 Built with React.js and featuring a modern, responsive design with dark/light mode support.

 ## 🚀 Features
 - **Modern Design**: Clean and professional interface